 - Low-cost option with beginner-friendly apps

-BUDGET CHOICE:CyberGhost has a simple set up and has no issues unblocking Facebook.
+BEST FOR NOVICE USERS:CyberGhost has a simple set up and has no issues unblocking Facebook.
 Great privacy, zero logs and DNS leak protection.
-Can struggle with some popular video streaming sites.
 45-day money back guarantee.

 Read our full review of CyberGhost.